miki725/applied_crypto_2022_spring_ta/project/README.md

 For our scheme, we will consider the "left" side to be the first 16 bytes of an input, and the "right" side to be the remaining bytes.

-When encrypting, the PRF for rounds 1 and 3 will be CTR mode, where the initial input to CTR-mode is the 16 bytes in the left side.
+When encrypting, the PRF for rounds 1 and 3 will be CTR mode, where the initial input to CTR-mode (the initial counter) is the 16 bytes in the left side.
 In these rounds, generate a keystream, and XOR it with the right side.

 The PRF for rounds 2 and 4 will be HMAC.
 HMAC the right side, and XOR first 16 bytes of the MAC with the left side.